-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

 That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in Mechanicsburg.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Mechanicsburg.

-From automated scheduling to energy efficiency monitoring, Nest makes controlling the climate of your home effortless.
+From automated scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.

 A key piece of information to know about resetting a Google Nest Thermostat is that there's a difference between a restart and a reset.

 • Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-To reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+• Restart: Turns your Nest off before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

 • Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi